Laws and International Laws

 The Supreme Court Case That Could Give Tech Giants More Power

-However, the decision to use antitrust law to curb the size and powers possessed by these big tech corporations depends on ruling by the supreme court of the Ohio v.
+However, the decision to use antitrust law to curb the size and powers possessed by these big tech corporations depends on a ruling by the Supreme Court of the Ohio v.
 American Express case (KHAN, 2018).
-The case centers on the ways to analyze harmful conducts by firms that serve multiple group users.
-Despite the case being against a credit card firm, the law could be applied to also the tech giants.
+The case centres on the ways to analyze harmful conduct by firms that serve multiple group users.
+Despite the case being against a credit card firm, the law could also be applied to tech giants.
 The case accuses the credit card companies of using oligopoly by imposing anti-competitive restrictions on the customers.
-The client hence cannot have any bargaining power and end up paying high rates.
+The client, hence, cannot have any bargaining power and ends up paying high rates.
 American Express is accused of imposing this restriction on retailers that accept Amex cards.
-The retailers were advised not to allow any other card over American Express even if the card provided cheaper options to their customers.
+The retailers were advised not to allow any other card over American Express, even if the card provided cheaper options to their customers.

-The case was first ruled by the district which claimed that American Express had violated antitrust laws, but it was overturned by the Second Circuit upon appeal by American Express based upon a concept that creates a unique set of rules.
+The case was first ruled by the district, which claimed that American Express had violated antitrust laws, but it was overturned by the Second Circuit upon appeal by American Express based upon a concept that creates a unique set of rules.
 The concept states that there is a uniqueness like a two-sided market where the players serve different sets of consumers in different but related markets.
-However, the case is now before the Supreme Court and if the Second Circuit is affirmed an antitrust immunity for these organizations will be created.
-The move will make use of antitrust laws against these huge tech companies difficult.
-To immunize dominant platforms from an efficient antitrust review, when it is desperately needed, the Supreme Court should reject the Second Circuit’s approach.
+However, the case is now before the Supreme Court and if the Second Circuit is affirmed, an antitrust immunity for these organizations will be created.
+The move will make it difficult to make use of antitrust laws against these huge tech companies.
+To immunize dominant platforms from an efficient antitrust review when it is desperately needed, the Supreme Court should reject the Second Circuit’s approach.

 References